membraneframework/membrane_rtsp/README.md

 To implement custom request execution logic you must implement `Membrane.RTSP.Transport` behavior.
-Then you can pass the name of your transport module to `Membrane.RTSP.Session.new/4`.
+Then you can pass the name of your transport module to `Membrane.RTSP.Session.start_link/3`.

-`Membrane.RTSP.Session.new/4` assumes that the transport module also implements GenServer behavior.

-## Architecture

-`Session` consists of two processes: `Manager` and `Transport`.
-Not anymore you little shit.

-`Manager` is responsible for tracking `CSeq` header and `SessionId` and `Transport` is responsible for transmitting the request and receiving a response.
-We don't want `Manager` to die when `Transport` dies and vice versa, so they are started together using `Container` which allows starting and stopping them as one.

 ## External tests